 We get asked all the time if it’s OK for leather jackets to get wet.
 I’ve worn my jackets for years with absolutely no negative consequences from getting wet.
 With that in mind, don’t over do it.
 Mild rain is perfectly OK.
 Just try to wipe it off quickly afterwards.
 If it does get wet it will soften a little, but should return to normal quickly once it’s dry.
 During this soft period it can be damaged more easily so be careful.

 We’ve seen some crazy ideas out there, such as people putting their jackets in the washer, or soaking them in a bathtub.
 Please, don’t do anything like this.
 Any attempt to shorten the amount of time it takes to wear in your jacket is going to end with an inferior result.
 This is like taking a dremel to a pair of jeans to give it ‘that worn in look’.
 Just don’t do it.

 Other leather jacket companies also bring high-quality, custom-made products to market, but at two to three times the price of our jackets.
 These companies typically use much thicker leather.
 These materials are often sourced from, and the jackets produced in, the company’s home country.
 All of this adds a lot to the cost of their products.
 We source our leather and manufacturing services from the leather capital of North America, Leon Mexico.
 We don’t use filler materials or extra thick layers of leather.
 This allows our jackets to be fitted, lightweight, fashionable, and, most importantly for the consumer, low-cost.

 We have asked our customers to create review threads on popular fashion forums such as SuperFuture, StyleForum, and Reddit’s r/MaleFashionAdvice.
-We will also be selling on third-party websites in the near future and will link to those pages as well.
+You can also find a few Youtube vidoes about us.

 Check out our reviews here!